-According to the DSM, there are five major factors that indicate someone is suffering with Post Traumatic Stress Disorder: A) a stressor, B) intrusion symptoms, C) avoidance, D) negative alterations in mood and cognitions and E) alterations in arousal and reactivity.
+According to the DSM, there are five major factors that indicate someone is suffering from Post Traumatic Stress Disorder: Stressor, Intrusion symptoms, Avoidance, Negative alterations in mood and cognition, and alterations in arousal and reactivity.

 Intrusion symptoms occur when the traumatic event is consistently re-experienced in one of the following ways: 1) recurrent, involuntary, and intrusive memories, 2) traumatic nightmares, 3) dissociation reactions such as flashbacks, 4) intense or prolonged distress after exposure to traumatic reminders, and 5) marked physiologic reactivity after exposure to trauma-related stimuli.

 Avoidance involves avoiding either internal thoughts and feelings related to the traumatic event, or external stimuli that remind the person of the trauma.
 These can include people, places, activities, or times of the year.